top of page

 Final Thoughts

 NAD+ can be a powerful ally if you're looking to feel sharper, more energetic, and more youthful.
 But the key lies in finding the right weekly dosage, and sticking with it.
+For most people, the following weekly doses are a safe, effective place to start:

 • 1,750–3,500 mg of oral NMN/NR, or